 By making a donation or fundraising for free legal advice organisations, you are helping to:

-Following the outbreak of COVID-19, these services are needed now more than ever.
+Following the outbreak of COVID-19, these services are under increasing pressure as demand grows from the thousands of people across the UK impacted by the consequences of the pandemic.
+Our help is needed now more than ever.

 It doesn’t matter if you are running, skipping, cycling, walking, or even hopping dressed as a kangaroo, sign up below to ensure that everyone, no matter who they are, can get the vital support of advice agencies at this critical time.

 Together our target is to complete 20,000 miles by the end of 2020.
 Will you help us?

 Firstly, choose how you would like to Go the Extra Mile for Justice.
 This could be walking, running, cycling, hopping, skipping, jumping, or a combination – it’s entirely up to you!